 - Recommendations arising from the National Audit of Schizophrenia

-The 3rd edition of our standards was published in 2016.
+The 4th Edition of our standards were published in December 2020.

-We know that those who have the best understanding of the issues and challenges facing rehabilitation services, are those who have experience of working or being cared for in this these services.
+We know that those who have the best understanding of the issues and challenges facing rehabilitation services are those who have experience of working or being cared for in these services.